iltommi/qdb-documentation/source/reference/qdb_httpd.rst

 Using the qdb_httpd HTML interface
 ==================================

-To view the qdb_httpd web interface, simply point a browser to the server's IP address and port.
-By default this is localhost (127.0.0.1) and port 8080, but if viewing from a remote machine, consult the qdb_httpd daemon's configuration file.
+To view the qdb_httpd web interface, point a browser to the /view folder on the server's IP address and port.
+By default this URL is http://127.0.0.1:8080/view/index.html.
+If viewing from a remote machine, consult the qdb_httpd daemon's configuration file.

 The web interface has two tabs, the "Your Cluster" tab, showing an overview of the cluster, and the "Node Data" tab, where you can drill down into a specific qdbd node.
 As of 1.1.3, the web interface can display up to 32 nodes in a cluster.